Flash back to 2017: I was adamant about never playing anything but "official" D&D.

 Then, when the big day arrives, follow through and teach by example during gameplay.
 Treat it like a convention session where you have a group of brand new players.
 The goal is to have as much fun as possible in a short timeframe!
 You want to put this system's best foot forward, so give your prep some extra love and attention.

-Angle 2 - Address Fallacies
+Angle 2 - Address Misconceptions

 Sunk Cost Fallacy: "I've already invested lots of time and money in learning our current system.
 I don't want to get pulled into another one."